ayeshamumtaz1057/AI-Business-analytics-studio/README.md

 ### Capitalization

-Product and customer names are title-cased, so `mouse`, `MOUSE` and `Mouse` stop being three separate entries.
-This matters more than it looks: without it, `groupby("Product")` reports the same product three times and every total is wrong.
+`Product` and `Customer Name` are title-cased, so `mouse`, `MOUSE`, and `Mouse` stop being three separate entries.
+This matters more than it looks — without it, `groupby("Product")` reports the same product three times and every total is wrong.

+These columns are also coerced to pandas' nullable `"string"` dtype before any `.str` operation runs, so a column that arrives completely empty (which pandas reads as `float64`, not text) cleans normally instead of raising an `AttributeError`.

 ### Whitespace